agentmodels/webppl-agents/scratch/gridworldSpec.md

 ### Incremental plan

+0. Remove examples that fail and have some simple examples of restaurant choice that pass (with mdp and belief agents).

-1. Could have makeRestaurantChoice output the startState and utility function constructor also.
-At least test this in the makeGridWorld test.
+1. Could have makeRestaurantChoiceMDP and makeHike output the startState and utility function constructor also.

 3. Merge pomdp with mdp script.